qcitizen/qc-apply/README.md

 ## How to submit

-1. Fork this repo to a public repo on your account
+1. Fork this repo to a public one on your account
 2. Add an empty file for your code and make a commit
 3. Make commits as you're working to help show your work
-4. When you're done submit your fork as a pull request back to this repo and forward us the link
+4. When you're done submit your fork as a pull request back to this repo
+5. Send the link to jobs@quantifiedcitizen.com with some details about your experience.